 - Consultation on the issues surrounding children with an incarcerated parent and their caregivers

 - Consultation with other organizations, including the Department of Corrections, on programming for children impacted by parental incarceration and family reintegration with regards to reentry

-- A Video Visitation Program which provides the opportunity for families to visit with their incarcerated loved ones via video visitation technology in five areas of the state and with x prisons in partnership with the Virginia Department of Corrections
+- A Video Visitation Program which provides the opportunity for families to visit with their incarcerated loved ones via video conferencing technology in seven areas of the state and with 17 prisons in partnership with the Virginia Department of Corrections

 - Collaboration with other community organizations, human service providers, faith-based organizations and local and state government on reentry efforts within the Commonwealth of Virginia including the Governor’s Virginia Adult Reentry Initiative and the Richmond Regional Reentry Council